neofactory/.github/profile/README.md

-## 🁪 Soulmill Studio 🁲
+## 🁪 NEO 🁲 F4CT0RY

-At the heart of sound engineer’s workflow.
+is The New Factory.